 Bernie Sanders on China

-China is one of the world’s fastest growing economies.
-As such, America’s foreign policy towards China is immensely important.
-One of Bernie’s key goals is to end our disastrous trade policies with China which force American workers to compete against low-wage labor, which serves largely to benefit already wealthy corporations.
-Because Bernie respects national sovereignty and believes strongly in the universality of human rights, he has a strong record of supporting Tibet as well as both political and religious freedoms in China.
-Bernie also strongly supports efforts to prevent foreign sales of weapons to China to prevent them from building up their military.
+China is the world’s largest economy.
+It also has the world’s biggest population, and is the world’s biggest polluter, by far.
+Bernie wants to change our disastrous trade policies with China, which force American workers to compete against low-wage labor and primarily benefit wealthy corporations.
+Bernie has a strong record of supporting Tibet as well as political and religious freedoms in China.
+Bernie also supports preventing foreign sales of weapons to China to prevent them from building up their military.
+He opposes militarization of the Pacific.

 Trade Policy With China